kpauljoseph/notesankify.github.io/docs/README.md

 NotesAnkify will:
 - Recognize they're the same card
 - Only create it once in Anki
-- Update it if you make changes in either place

 ### Output Directory
 Save processed flashcard images to: